Hang gliding 1977

 Jim and Henry Braddock were second and first, respectively, at the U.S. national championships held at Heavener, Oklahoma, in July 1977.
-(Heavener rhymes with heathen, apparently.)
+(Heavener rhymes with heathen, not heaven, apparently.)

 Powered hang gliding was going through its early stages at this time.
 It brought problems additional to those inherent in hang gliding.
 The man standing and speaking in the following picture is hang gliding photographer and columnist Bill Allen.